21PM/Code_Pen_Clone_Frontend/README.md

 *Social Features:.*

 *Follow and unfollow other users..*
-*Search for users by name and explore their code snippets..*
+*Search for following users by name and explore their code snippets..*
 *View followers and following lists on your profile..*
 *Search Functionality:.*

-*Search for code snippets by name..*
+*Search for code snippets by title..*
 *Search for users by name in the following section..*
 *Profile Management:.*

-*View and manage your profile, including your followers and following..*
+*View and manage your profile*
 *Securely log out from the application..*
 *Technology Stack.*